christophediericx/BenchmarkEmbeddedDatabases.NET/README.md

 * SQL Server Express LocalDB 2012 - 2014 - 2016
 * System.Data.Sqlite (1.0.104)

-A description of the benchmark results [can be read in this blog post](http://www.diericx.net/post/benchmark-embedded-dotnet-databases/).
+A full description of the benchmark results [can be read in this blog post](http://www.diericx.net/post/benchmark-embedded-dotnet-databases/).

 # Install prerequisites: